1950 – 2000

 Public Information and Media Awareness

-A Conference Service was set up in 1957 to provide lists of speakers and to organise several hundred conferences on Europe over the next two decades.
+In 1957, a Conference Service was established to provide lists of speakers and organise several hundred conferences on Europe over the following two decades.

 Association of European Studies Institutes

-As early as 1949, the Study Group for the creation of the European Centre of Culture had taken responsibility for bringing together in Geneva representatives of the very first university institutes whose mission was to study Europe and train the future European elite.
-Several such meetings were held subsequently, demonstrating the need for such gatherings, and an Association of European Studies Institutes (AIEE) was created in 1951, its secretariat being provided by the European Centre of Culture.
-The AIEE regularly published a Yearbook reporting the activities of the various European Studies Institutes and Research Centres (courses, colloquia, conferences, research, publications, etc.), which was a valuable information tool at the time, as well as a first European bibliography (recording works on Europe) in 1954.
-In 1957, the role of the Geneva-based secretariat was strengthened and a new Secretary General was appointed, Dusan Sidjanski, who held this position until the end of the AIEE’s activities in the late 1980s.
+As early as 1949, the Study Group responsible for establishing the European Cultural Centre took the initiative to convene representatives of the earliest university institutes tasked with studying Europe and training the future European elite in Geneva.
+Subsequent meetings highlighted the significance of such gatherings, leading to the formation of the Association of European Studies Institutes (AIEE) in 1951, with its secretariat provided by the European Cultural Centre.
+The AIEE regularly released a Yearbook documenting the activities of various European Studies Institutes and Research Centres, including courses, colloquia, conferences, research, publications, etc. This Yearbook served as a valuable source of information at that time and also featured the first European bibliography (listing works on Europe) in 1954.
+In 1957, the Geneva-based secretariat’s role was strengthened, and Dusan Sidjanski was appointed as the new Secretary General, holding this position until the late 1980s when the AIEE’s activities concluded.

-At the same time, a colloquium was organised with the Association of European Scholars, which led to proposals for the creation of post-graduate institutes devoted exclusively to the study of Europe and European integration.
-The contributions, which were published in the Bulletin of the European Centre of Culture in 1958 under the title “Towards a European University”, gave rise to a type of reflection which led to the creation of the European University Institute of Florence in 1976.
+During the same period, a colloquium was organised in collaboration with the Association of European Scholars, leading to proposals for the establishment of post-graduate institutes exclusively dedicated to the study of Europe and European integration.
+The contributions to this colloquium, published in the Bulletin of the European Cultural Centre in 1958 under the title “Towards a European University,” paved the way for the creation of the European University Institute of Florence in 1976.

-The AIEE and the Centre collaborated on many occasions, in particular by organising joint colloquia, the contributions to which were published in the Centre’s Bulletin.
-Thus, a significant part of the reflection that was carried out from 1967 and 1968 on the theme of the Europe of the Regions and the European Federation was carried out with the AIEE and its capacity to mobilise a network of academics from different countries.
-The same was true of the studies carried out on cross-border regions and their impact on the construction of Europe (e.g. a colloquium on “Cross-border regions and Europe” in January 1975, published in the Bulletin the following year).
-Mention should also be made of the colloquium on regional policies in Europe in 1982, which resulted in a publication edited by Dusan Sidjanski and Charles Ricq.
+The AIEE and the Centre maintained close cooperation, frequently organising joint colloquia, and publishing the contributions in the Centre’s Bulletin.
+A significant part of the reflection on the theme of the Europe of the Regions and the European Federation, conducted from 1967 and 1968, was carried out in collaboration with the AIEE and its network of academics from various countries.
+Similarly, studies on cross-border regions and their impact on European integration were conducted, resulting in a colloquium on “Cross-border regions and Europe” in January 1975, published in the Bulletin the following year.
+Noteworthy is the 1982 colloquium on regional policies in Europe, leading to a publication edited by Dusan Sidjanski and Charles Ricq.

 The European Cultural Foundation

-During 1954, the Centre initiated several meetings to draw up plans for a Foundation to finance cultural activities in the service of Europe.
-Thus the European Cultural Foundation was created in December 1954 in Geneva.
-Denis de Rougemont was appointed Director, and Raymond Silva, Secretary General.
-Among its founding members were Robert Schuman, father of European integration, and Henri Brugmans, Rector of the College of Europe in Bruges.
+In 1954, the Centre initiated a series of meetings to develop plans for a Foundation dedicated to financing cultural activities in service of Europe.
+Consequently, the European Cultural Foundation was established in December 1954, with its headquarters in Geneva.
+Denis de Rougemont was appointed as the Director, and Raymond Silva as the Secretary General.
+Notable founding members included Robert Schuman, a key figure in European integration, and Henri Brugmans, Rector of the College of Europe in Bruges.

 The European civic education

-Denis de Rougemont was convinced that in order to build Europe, it was essential to train Europeans, authentic European citizens.
-However, after the Second World War, he noted that the history and civics curricula taught in schools and colleges remained mainly national, sometimes with hints of nationalism.
-They aimed to train national citizens, not European ones.
-This is why, from the 1950s onwards, the Centre developed several initiatives to counter this tendency, which was detrimental to European integration.
+Denis de Rougemont firmly believed that building Europe required the education and training of genuine European citizens.
+However, after the Second World War, he observed that school and college curricula in history and civics primarily focused on national perspectives, often tinged with nationalism.
+Their aim was to shape national citizens, not European ones.
+Consequently, from the 1950s onwards, the Centre devised several initiatives to counter this tendency, which hindered European integration.

-In 1956, pilot experiments in European education began to train teachers in European issues and the common history of Europeans.
-These experiments took place in many cities in Western Europe, particularly in France, Italy and Switzerland.
-In terms of content, they were supported by two special issues of the Bulletin of the European Centre of Culture: “Europe in the facts” (1956) which recounted the beginnings of European construction (80,000 copies, translated into seven languages), and “For a European Education” (1957) which explained the process.
+In 1956, pilot experiments in European education commenced to train teachers in European matters and the shared history of Europeans.
+These experiments took place in numerous cities across Western Europe, particularly in France, Italy, and Switzerland.
+The Bulletin of the European Cultural Centre supported their content through two special issues: “Europe in the facts” (1956), which recounted the beginnings of European construction (80,000 copies, translated into seven languages), and “For a European Education” (1957), which explained the process.

-In 1958, the Centre joined forces with the European Teachers’ Association to produce a European Teachers’ Guide (90,000 copies, available in four languages), followed in 1960-61 by a European Civics Guide.
+In 1958, the Centre collaborated with the European Teachers’ Association to produce a European Teachers’ Guide (90,000 copies, available in four languages), followed by a European Civics Guide in 1960-61.

-In 1961, a major European Civic Education Campaign was launched which was to last until 1974.
-It was decided at a colloquium held in May 1961 at the Centre, during which it was noted that “civic education in almost all our countries is backward and outmoded, and that there are virtually no European perspectives on civic education”.
-A survey on the state of civic education in nineteen countries was carried out the following year.
-In the following years, European teacher training courses were gradually organised in most of these countries (in all, no less than 32 courses were organised), while the Centre opened a European Pedagogical Documentation Centre in its Geneva premises.
+In 1961, a significant European Civic Education Campaign was launched, lasting until 1974.
+It originated from a colloquium held at the Centre in May 1961, where it was recognized that “civic education in almost all our countries is backward and outmoded, and that there are virtually no European perspectives on civic education.”
+A survey on the state of civic education in nineteen countries was conducted the following year.
+In subsequent years, European teacher training courses were gradually organised in most of these countries (a total of 32 courses were organised).
+Additionally, the Centre established a European Pedagogical Documentation Centre in its Geneva premises.

-From 1992 to 1997, this activity was taken over by the Centre, this time in the form of Euro-workshops on European issues organised in various regions of Switzerland and with participants aged 16-18.
-In the early 2000s, the European Institute of the University of Geneva drew inspiration from the Euro-Workshops to launch a platform called “Eurocitée” in 2004, providing information on Europe and making extensive use of Internet resources.
+From 1992 to 1997, the Centre continued this endeavour, now in the form of Euro-workshops on European issues, organised in various regions of Switzerland, with participants aged 16-18.
+In the early 2000s, the European Institute of the University of Geneva drew inspiration from the Euro-Workshops and launched a platform called “Eurocitée” in 2004, providing information on Europe and extensively using Internet resources.

 Central and Eastern Europe

-The Centre has always considered Europe in its broadest geographical sense.
-Thus, as early as November 1955, it published in its Bulletin a series of reflections and proposals on “Europe-USSR: the question of cultural exchanges”.
-Later, in 1983, it organised a colloquium at Duino Castle, near Trieste, on the theme of Central Europe, published the same year.
-In 1984, the Centre’s journal, Cadmos, published an extensive issue under the title “The Common Culture of Europeans and the East/West Debate”.
-In 1988, Cadmos published a premonitory issue on “Yugoslavia, Europe’s weak link”.
+The Centre has consistently considered Europe in its broadest geographical sense.
+As early as November 1955, it published in its Bulletin a series of reflections and proposals on “Europe-USSR: the question of cultural exchanges.”
+Later, in 1983, it organised a colloquium at Duino Castle, near Trieste, focusing on the theme of Central Europe, which was published in the same year.
+In 1984, the Centre’s journal, Cadmos, released a comprehensive issue titled “The Common Culture of Europeans and the East/West Debate.”
+Subsequently, in 1988, Cadmos published a prescient issue on “Yugoslavia, Europe’s weak link.”

 Survey on Intellectuals and Europe

-Between 1979 and 1984, a period which corresponds to the dates of the first legislature of the European Parliament elected by universal suffrage, the Centre, with the support of the Veillon Foundation (Lausanne), carried out a survey on the way in which a certain number of intellectuals perceive Europe, its culture, the changes which are taking place, the role they would like intellectuals to play in this process, and the lessons they have learned from their own commitment.
-The interviews take place in their homes, in various European countries.
+Between 1979 and 1984, which corresponds to the dates of the first legislature of the European Parliament elected by universal suffrage, the Centre, with the support of the Veillon Foundation (Lausanne), conducted a survey on the perspectives of a number of intellectuals regarding Europe, its culture, the ongoing changes, the role they envisage for intellectuals in this process, and the insights gained from their own commitments.
+The interviews were conducted in their homes across various European countries.

-Among the intellectuals who responded to the survey: the playwright Eugène Ionesco, the writers Michel Tournier and Jean d’Ormesson, the poet Stephen Spender, the art critic Gillo Dorfles, the essayists Jacques Ellul and Denis de Rougemont, the philosophers Leszek Kolakowski and Georg Picht, the sociologist Edgar Morin, the historians Philippe Ariès, Jacques Freymond, Emmanuel Le Roy Ladurie and Hugh Trevor-Roper… The interviews were published in 1984 by Gallimard in Paris (collection Idées) under the title “Les intellectuels et l’Europe”.
+Among the intellectuals who participated in the survey were playwright Eugène Ionesco, writers Michel Tournier and Jean d’Ormesson, poet Stephen Spender, art critic Gillo Dorfles, essayists Jacques Ellul and Denis de Rougemont, philosophers Leszek Kolakowski and Georg Picht, sociologist Edgar Morin, and historians Philippe Ariès, Jacques Freymond, Emmanuel Le Roy Ladurie, and Hugh Trevor-Roper.
+The interviews were compiled and published in 1984 by Gallimard in Paris (in the collection “Ideas”) under the title “Intellectuals and Europe” (“Les intellectuels et l’Europe”).

 Reflections on the links between culture and technology